alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 $\color{orange} \scriptsize{ \hspace{24pt} \text{ 3.2 Guessing a random number } }$
 $\color{orange} \scriptsize{ \hspace{24pt} \text{ 3.3 Guessing a prime number } }$

-This chapter mixes two otherwise unrelated main subjects, namely input and random number generation, because they’re both needed for a guessing game.
-So in a way this chapter shows a weakness of the approach where subjects are introduced as they’re neeeded in some practical example.
+This chapter teaches two otherwise unrelated main subjects, namely console input and random number generation, because they’re both needed for a guessing game.
+So this chapter shows a weakness of the approach where subjects are introduced as they’re neeeded in some practical example.
 Frances let the example take charge.

 I would have negotiated with the example or perhaps just put it in its proper place, and split this chapter in two: